 Our Smart and Fair Neighbourhood (SFN) trials – part of the Project LEO trials – will demonstrate how flexibility services can sit at the heart of a smarter, low carbon, locally balanced energy system.

-We are working with five local communities to trial different flexibility services.
+We are working with six local communities to trial different flexibility services.
 We will explore how smart technology and new commercial models can create opportunities in a local energy marketplace and help us to understand how to do this in an equitable and fair way for everyone.

 What do we mean by ‘fair’ energy system or energy equity?

 Along with the technical challenges Project LEO is addressing, it is also looking at another key issue – that of fairness.

 Who will get to benefit from the new opportunities that will arise from our changing energy system, and who will bear the cost?